webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 ### Tanks

 Two water tanks (approx. 65 gals / 245 liters each) are located under the port and starboard main saloon settees.
+Tank levels are on the iPad.
+Port water tank is on the top.
+Starboard is the bottom.

 Water tank fills are located on each side deck.
 When filling from a clorinated source a hose is attached to a quick connect located in the lazarette.
 Connect hose, slowly open valve with red handle in lazarette.
 Under sink make sure water maker setting is on "sink".
 Open the smaller port and/or startboard valves with blue handles then open the larger valve with red handle.
 Stop filling when the tank level reaches 90%.
 It takes several minutes for gauge to respond.
 It should read full at 93% after several minutes.
-Note the gauge reads 10% when empty.
+Note the gauge still reads 10% when empty.

 The tanks are controlled by manual quarter-turn ball valves mounted on the side of each tank.
 Valves are accessed in the forward storage area under each settee.
 In normal operation one valve should be on and one off.
 As the tank in use runs out you can switch to the other tank by reversing BOTH valves.
 Start by closing the empty tank and then open the other.
 This gives some warning about your water usage.
 If both valves are left open, water can and will run from the windward tank to the leeward tank increasing the heel angle.
 Furthermore there is the possibility that air will be sucked from the higher tank, making it impossible to obtain water from the lower tank.
 After initial filling or after switching from one tank to the other, eliminate the air in the plumbing (hot and cold sides) by opening each faucet until there is a steady flow of water.
 The water pressure pump may run and not shut off unless this is done.